 Kuang Si Waterfalls are among the most well-known in Southeast Asia and are a major highlight of Laos.
 The waterfalls are about a 50-minute drive outside of the main tourist area of Luang Prabang.
 Tuk-tuks are available along the tourist strip to take you to a minivan station.
 The minivan will then take you to the waterfalls and wait in the car park for you.
 The cost of the round trip is 180,000 – 200,000 Kip ($20.27 – $22.52).

 To save on costs, we would highly recommend joining other people in your hostel.
 The price to enter the waterfalls is 20,000 Kip ($2.25) per person.
 Before heading to the waterfalls there is a bear sanctuary where you can spend time before taking a dip in the clear blue waterfall.
 Beware!
 There are small fish that will nibble at your skin, but you get used to this after a few minutes.

 Set an alarm for 5:30 am to witness the morning almsgiving.
 This is an amazing experience and you should not miss it whilst in Luang Prabang.
-Hundreds of monks walk along the streets in a line, whilst locals and some tourists offer foods, such as rice and biscuits.
+Hundreds of monks walk along the streets in a line, whilst locals and some tourists offer food, such as rice and biscuits.
 However, please be mindful that this is still a religious event, and if you are going to take part, then you should do so respectfully.

 Phousi Hill and Tham Phousi Temple